Configure threat score

 Threat score threshold

-The addition of anomaly score and security event score gives the threat actor score.
+The addition of anomaly and security event scores gives the threat actor score.
 The threat actor score graph displays the active threat actors in the last seven days.
 You can configure the threshold for categorizing the threat actors in the following four categories:

 • Low - Default threat score between 0 and 10.